Milillo-lab/Transmission_Lines/README.md

 ### B. Conduct the Work

-execution in your terminal or Jupyter notebook, using placeholders (<...>) where you must provide your specific file paths.

 #### 1. Download Data (opera displacement data)

 Requires Earthdata Login credentials.
 People must first create an Earthdata account, and then use the account and password to log in.